marumen/git_netkeiba_scraping/README.md

 + Description

 ```
-Get result of race from urls of "url_list.txt"
+Get result of race from urls of "url_list.txt".
-The "url_list.txt" is output file of Function.1
+The "url_list.txt" is output file of Function.1.

-The output files are named from urls
+The output files are named from urls.
-They are made to "output" directory
+They are made to "output" directory.
+For sample see "output/sample.csv".

 ex.
 url : http://db.netkeiba.com/race/201806010101/